Customer Service Consulting

 We are serious about responding to customer inquiries, requests, and complaints.
 We will set time standards for responding to customer emails, chat requests, and especially customer complaints.

 We will remember and exercise the principle that everyone, customers and employees, deserves a measure of respect.
+We believe that all employees deserve to be treated well for all the great things they do.
 We will courteously acknowledge our customer’s presence – via whatever method they choose to engage with us.

 When customers are angry, we will remain courteous to ensure that we do all we can to resolve the issue and retain their business.

-We will strive to consistently apply the aforementioned six keys as our ability to do so day in and day out, month after month, year after year is what will make us great at providing an excellent customer experience.
+We will strive to consistently apply the aforementioned six keys as our ability to do so day in and day out, month after month, year after year, is what will make us great at providing great customer service.

 Commit To The Pledge!